IntentSoftware/docs/articles/overview/case_for_intent_architect.md

 The reality, however, is that the growing cost of making changes hasn't been alleviated, but rather that the need to make these changes has largely been _avoided_.
 The cost of change curve can't be flattened by a methodology, since the causes are primarily of a technical nature.

-## The technical causes
+## Causes of the _cost curve_

-We believe there are three fundamental reasons why software tends to become unwieldy.
-These are discussed below.
+We believe there are several fundamental reasons why software tends to become unwieldy, causing costs to grow exponentially.
+We discuss each of these below:

 ### 1. Cost of architecture

 The obvious cause of a system become unwieldy is that it lacks an appropriate architecture to support it's growth in the first place.
 Without patterns to keep coupling low, cohesion high, and the separation of concerns, the spaghetti-code jungle gets thick very quickly.

-Putting these architectural patterns in place is costly and slows the team down in the short term, but as the system grows, they help ensure that the team can maintain a decent velocity.
+Putting these architectural patterns in place is very costly and slows the team down significantly.
+In the short term this cost is felt the hardest, but as the system grows, the architecture (if done correctly) ensures that the team can maintain a decent velocity into the future.

 ![Team Velocity vs. Size](../../images/intro/graph_team_velocity_architecture.png)

+The challenge lies in knowing what level of architecture is required and when.
+The work done by the [Scaled Agile Framework (SAFe)](https://www.scaledagileframework.com/) organization attempts to structure an approach to this problem.

 The implications of ignoring architecture often lead to a completely unmanageable codebase, in addition to often being unable to meet the non-functional requirements (e.g. performance, scalability, etc.).
 These are the dreaded systems that developers loath, keeping a vomit-bucket nearby as they attempt to reason about its inner workings.